zachary194/Hello-world/README.md

 # Hello-world

-I tried serveral time to find the funcking pencil on the upper right!
+I tried serveral time to find the pencil on the upper right!